lukasbalazik/lukasbalazik/README.md

 ### About me
-:japanese_ogre: Interested in cyber security research, and i love to learn new things
+:japanese_ogre: Interested in cyber security research, and learning new things
 :blue_heart: From Blue Team activities im interested in data analysis, malware analysis, forensics and linux hardening
 :heart: From Red Team activities im interested in penetration testing and malware creation (for CTF or for better understanding at malware analysis)
 :sparkles: My goal is to fully understand system i use (hopefuly on the lowest level possible) and give back to the community what i took from it (in form of open source and advise people about cybersec)